We want to:

 Update 8/18/2019 We are on the schedule of Magers Construction to have the foundation built soon.
 We have a new lead with the BNSF on a possible tie donation.
 If not we will continue with buying them.
 The best news is we have rail donated for the project.
 This puts the project in fast forward and also changes the money needed to move the cars to the $5000.00 dollars.
 That is only $100 from 50 people, $50.00 from 100 people or $25.00 from 200 people.
 Sure makes that look a lot more attainable.
 We thank you in advance for your continued support of this project.
 The rail car painter was not able to stop by due to delays at the other workplace.
 We will save that until next year.
 There is still time to get these cars moved this year.
 I know we can make that happen.

 Update 9/10/2019 Magers Construction has set out the flags and is ready to move forward building the foundation.
 I have a new contact again for ties from BNSF.
 Fingers crossed.
 The math of donations still rings true.
 Everything is attainable when we all jump in together.
 Thanks to everyone.

 Update 11/11/2019 The foundation is almost done and it looks great.
 Still working on the tie procurement.
 Next spring the rails will be brought in.

 Note from the APRHF president.
 A donor mentioned that he looked at the donation totals on here and noticed they were not very high.
 He was actually hesitant to donate.
 I then showed him the balance in the account for this project.
 There are many private donations that do not show up here.
 I wish there was a way to add it to the total.
-The total as of right now is $9000,00.
-Step 2

-: Build a shelter (with roof) to protect the cars and the handicap accessible ramps to the cars.
+Step 3: Build a shelter (with roof) to protect the cars and the handicap accessible ramps to the cars.
 This shelter will be lit so the cars and walkway can be seen at night.

 The original brick walkway with personalized bricks will be moved also. *See note below*.